ingdir/jquery-bemhelpers/README.md

 `setMod:block_modName_*`  // for blocks
 `setMod:block__elem_modName_*`  // for elements

+If you define a custom BEM syntax with `$.BEMsyntax()` method, you should adjust your event name patterns accordingly.
+Events being triggered always use the current syntax.

 An asterisk `*` at the end of an event name means it's triggered for all modifier values.
 An object passed as a second argument to an event handler contains additional keys: